Georges-Eugène Haussmann: Rebuilding of Paris

-"Baron Haussmann"
+Baron Haussmann

 To thank Haussmann for his work, Napoleon III proposed in 1857 to make Haussmann a member of the French Senate and to give him an honorary title, as he had done for some of his generals.
-Haussmann asked for the title of baron, which, as he said in his memoirs, had been the title of his maternal grandfather, Georges Frédéric, Baron Dentzel, a general under the first Napoleon, of whom Haussmann was the only living male descendant.
+Haussmann asked for the title of baron, which, as he said in his memoirs, had been the title of his maternal grandfather, Georges Frédéric, Baron Dentzel, a general under Napoleon I, of whom Haussmann was the only living male descendant.
 According to his memoirs, he joked that he might consider the title aqueduc (a pun on the French words for 'duke' and 'aqueduct') but that no such title existed.
 This use of baron, however, was not officially sanctioned, and he remained, legally, Monsieur Haussmann.

 Downfall

-During the first half of the reign of Napoleon III, the French legislature had very little real power; all decisions were made by the Emperor.
-Beginning in 1860, however, Napoleon decided to liberalise the Empire and give the legislators real power.
-The members of the opposition in the parliament increasingly aimed their criticism of Napoleon III at Haussmann, criticising his spending and his high-handed attitude toward the parliament.
+During the first half of the reign of Napoleon III, the French legislature had little real power.
+All decisions were made by the Emperor.
+Beginning in 1860, however, Napoleon decided to liberalise the Empire and give legislators power.
+The members of the opposition in the parliament increasingly aimed their criticism of Napoleon III at Haussmann, criticising his spending and high-handed attitude toward the parliament.

 The cost of the reconstruction projects was also rising rapidly.
 In December 1858 the Council of State ruled that a property owner whose land was expropriated could retain the land that was not specifically needed for the street, greatly increasing the cost of expropriation.
 Property owners also became much more clever in claiming higher payments for their buildings, often by creating sham shops and businesses within their buildings.
 The cost of expropriations jumped from 70 million francs for the first projects to about 230 million francs for the second wave of projects.

 In 1858, the Cour des Comptes, which oversaw the finances of the Empire, ruled that the Caisses des Grands Travaux was operating illegally by making "disguised loans" to private companies.
 The court ruled that such loans had to be approved by the parliament.
 The parliament was asked to approve a loan of 250 millions francs in 1865, and another 260 million francs in 1869.

-The members of the opposition were particularly outraged when in 1866 he took away part of the Luxembourg to make room for the new avenue between the Luxembourg Gardens and the Observatory, and destroyed the old garden nursery which lay between rue Auguste Comte, rue d'Assas and the avenue de l'Observatoire.
-When the Emperor and Empress attended a performance at the Odeon Theater, near the Luxembourg gardens, members of the audience shouted "Dismiss Haussmann!" and jeered the Emperor.
+Members of the opposition were particularly outraged when in 1866 he took away part of the Luxembourg to make room for the new avenue between the Luxembourg Gardens and the Observatory, and destroyed the old garden nursery which lay between Rue Auguste-Comte, the Rue d'Assas and Avenue de l'Observatoire.
+When the Emperor and Empress attended a performance at the Odéon Theatre, near the Luxembourg Gardens, members of the audience shouted "Dismiss Haussmann!" and jeered the Emperor.
 Nonetheless, the Emperor stood by Haussmann.